 There have also been great developments in the resources at the school.
 Amongst other things, the Japanese Government paid for new classrooms, a Science lab and other buildings.
 More recently, we have been grateful for the support of the Southern Africa Church Development Trust who have paid for a mains electricity supply to be connected to the school.
 The school also has a good library thanks to a donation from the African Library Project.

-The electricity supply has now been connected, meaning that the new computer suite, with computers donated by the Lesotho – Durham Link can be put into action and students can develop IT skills and access the internet.
-The Science Lab now has some equipment to enable experiments to take place and the school has running water, with a pump and tank system.
+We helped the school to first get an electricity supply, with support from the Southern African Church Development Trust.
+In 2017, with support from the One World Group, Oxted, we enabled the school to extend the supply to all classrooms.
+We also helped the school to equip its computer suite, with computers donated by the Lesotho – Durham Link, so that pupils can develop IT skills and access the internet.
+We also helped equip the Science Lab to enable experiments to take place and the school has running water, with a pump and tank system.

-One of our Trustees, Andrew Uglow, took a group of students from Cokethorpe School to visit Fusi School in July 2014 and build a new chicken coop for the school so that the students can eggs twice a week as part of their meal – and the rest will be sold locally.
+One of our Trustees, Andrew Uglow, took a group of students from Cokethorpe School to visit Fusi School in July 2014 and build a new chicken coop for the school so that the students can eggs twice a week as part of their meal – and the rest is being sold locally.
 Read Andrew’s report on the visit here.